Skip to content ↓

 The A Level Music course follows the AQA specification and builds on the core GCSE skills of listening, performing and composing.
 To be a strong candidate you don’t necessarily need a GCSE in Music, but you do need to be able to perform on an instrument or in singing to Grade 7 standard by March of the Upper 6th year.
 In addition, your knowledge of music theory needs to be at Grade 5 standard.
 Music at this level is not simply about being able to perform well on an instrument; while this is an important element, the course is as academic as it is practical, seeking to develop balanced musicians who have genuine passion for the subject.

-Beyond the Course: by studying Music, candidates will be developing a wide range of abilities such as the rigour of historical study and analysis, as well as the self-discipline of practising an instrument to a high standard.
+By studying Music, candidates will be developing a wide range of abilities such as the rigour of historical study and analysis, as well as the self-discipline of practising an instrument to a high standard.
 The majority of musicians will also have had much experience of collaborating with others in ensembles and choirs, with the associated skills which this engenders.
 Continued study at University or Music College is often a popular option for those studying the subject to A Level; however, admissions tutors welcome the variety of skills possessed by musicians and it is generally regarded as an excellent accompaniment to any other A Level course.

 Co-Curricular